bnbalint/cleaningDataProject/codeBook.md

 ## Summarization

 The data was summarized by first grouping the data by activity type (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS).
 The mean of each variable (mean and standard deviation values retained above) was then calculated for each activity type.
-The units of these new variables (means) are the same as the units of the original variables.

 The dataset containing this summary information can be found in **tidyDataset2.txt**.

+## Units
+The units of the new variables (means of variables) are the same as the units of the original variables.

 ## Instructions